scryptedapp/scripts.scrypted.app/notification-toggle.md

 # Notification Toggle

-This script exposes a switch be used to disable notifications sent out from Scrypted.
-Common notifier plugins include `Pushover`, `Scrypted NVR`, etc. Sync this switch to your home automation platform of choice such as HomeKit or Home Assistant (using MQTT).
+This script exposes a switch toggles notifications delivery from Scrypted.
+Common notifier plugins include `Pushover`, `Scrypted NVR`, etc. Sync this switch to your home automation platform of choice such as HomeKit or Home Assistant (using MQTT) to control notification delivery.

 ```ts
 class NotifierToggleMixin extends MixinDeviceBase<Notifier> implements Notifier {